Linagliptin/metformin (By mouth)

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Low blood sugar levels: Shaking, trembling, sweating, fast or pounding heartbeat, faintness or lightheadedness, hunger, confusion
+- Shaking, trembling, sweating, fast or pounding heartbeat, faintness, hunger

 - Sudden and severe stomach pain, nausea, vomiting, fever, lightheadedness